logo

 IMG_3335.JPG

-The Indian Queen: Probably the coolest bar in town, the aesthetic unbeatable: think dimly lit log cabin with cozy setting slinging smoked Old Fashions.
+The Indian Queen: Probably the coolest bar in town, and the aesthetic is unbeatable; think dimly lit log cabin with cozy setting and a bartender slinging smoked Old Fashions.

-Able Browns: Probably my favorite dinner spot in Augusta, definitely make a reservation (if you still can).
+Able Brown: Probably my favorite dinner spot in Augusta, definitely make a reservation (if you still can).
 There is also always a chance to score a seat in the bar area if you come late enough.
-This is a great gastropub, a crowd pleaser for cocktails, oysters, and elevated southern treats like hush puppies, deviled eggs, johnny cakes and shrimp & grits.
+This is a great gastropub—a crowd pleaser for cocktails, oysters, and elevated southern treats like hush puppies, deviled eggs, johnny cakes, and shrimp & grits.

-Craft & Vine: Almost forgot about this restaurant, but it is really really good.
-If you cannot get a reservation at Able Browns, look at this Broad Street haunt.
-Wonderful sharables, yummy pizza and nice wine list.
+Craft & Vine: I almost forgot about this restaurant, but it is really, really good.
+If you cannot get a reservation at Able Brown, look at this Broad Street haunt.
+Wonderful shareables, yummy pizza, and nice wine list.

-Finch and Fifth: Another solid dinner spot, but what these folks really excel in is their bourbon selection…likely the best in town.
+Finch and Fifth: Another solid dinner spot, but what these folks really excel at is their bourbon selection…it's likely the best in town.
 If you need your allocated fix by the ounce, they have it.

 Bonaventure Discount Golf: One of the larger (and grungier, in a charming way) used golf stores that I have ever been in.
-And I found one of my best scores ever here a few years ago, an un-hit set of Titleist 680 blades.
-Skratch featured this spot on a recent episode of Range Pickers, it is worth a look if driving by.
+It was here a few years ago that I found one of my best scores ever, an un-hit set of Titleist 680 blades.
+Skratch featured this spot on a recent episode of Range Pickers.
+It is definitely worth a look if driving by.

 IMG_8109.JPG

 Aiken Golf Club: If you have time to play some G, take a look at this hidden gem.
-Super popular this week no doubt but you can likely still grab a time.
-Old school, charming routing, fun greens, incredible putting course and vibey clubhouse.
-Worth a loop.
+It's super popular this week, but you can likely still grab a time.
+It's old school with a charming routing, fun greens, incredible putting course, and vibey clubhouse.
+It's definitely worth a loop.

 Trellis Coffee: This is the BEST coffee spot in town.
-Old gas station turned into an elevated cafe with wonderful drinks, perfect branding and some incredible treats.
-For real, if they have the “gazed jelly donut focaccia” on the day you go, get it!
+Old gas station turned into an elevated cafe with wonderful drinks, perfect branding, and some incredible treats.
+For real, if they have the “glazed jelly donut focaccia” on the day you go, get it!

 IMG_2260.JPG

-Speaking of t-shirts, I always think it is kind of fun to grab something from one of the local establishments on Washington Road.
-Don’t judge, but the Augusta, GA marked shirts from Hooters or from the steakhouse TBonz are just a certain vibe.
+It's always kind of fun to grab something from one of the local establishments on Washington Road.
+The Augusta, GA marked shirts from the steakhouse TBonz just have a certain vibe.
 This town is all about the juxtaposition between the most coveted golf club in the world flanked by stripmall Americana; embrace the high-low.

 skratch logo